neolution-ch/Neolution.ReleaseProcessTest.Test2/TESTING.md

 2. Fix the bug in code
 3. Update CHANGELOG.md [Unreleased] section with fix details in Fixed category
 4. Commit and push to `release/v1.0.0` branch
-5. Create Pull Request from `release/v1.0.0` to `main` and merge to get bug fix into main
-6. Switch to `release/v1.0.0` branch in GitHub UI

 **GitHub Actions:**
 1. Select **"Create Branch Release"** workflow